top of page

 I‘m a songwriter who‘s written a few hundred pop, rock and R&B songs, including some you may know, like #1 pop hits “Crush” by Jennifer Paige and “That's What Love Is For” by Amy Grant, and Top 10 rock hits like “Nothin‘ At All” by Heart (both words and music), with Ann Wilson on lead vocals.

-One of my favorite projects has been a stage musical which I wrote with my dear friend, actress Lesley Nicol.
-“How the Hell Did I Get Here?” features 9 original songs and is based on her life and show business career.
+One of my favorite projects has been a stage musical I wrote with my dear friend, actress Lesley Nicol.
+“How the Hell Did I Get Here?” features 9 original songs and is based on her life and show biz career.
 Lesley stars as the memorable Mrs. Patmore on the international hit TV show ”Downton Abbey," as well as the 2019 worldwide #1 box office smash film, its 2022 sequel and 2025's "grand finale."

-Before we got to NYC, we had performed our musical in London, Hong Kong and Chicago.
+Before we got to NYC, we performed our musical in London, Hong Kong and Chicago.
 What's special for me is that I get to accompany Lesley onstage on piano every night for the songs we wrote together.
 We had the best time creating the show.
 Basically, all we did was laugh.
 It was also pretty cool to play one of our songs on top of the World Trade Center.
 (Fortunately, there was a piano handy).

 I live in LA and love Southern California, but grew up a few hundred miles north in the Bay Area.
 (In the photo above, I‘m taking a ferry ride from Tiburon to San Francisco).
 I wrote my first musical there for my fifth grade class to perform.
 That production actually made the local newspaper when it we put it on.

 Creating music professionally for a few decades has been a fantastic experience.
-I do what I love and love what I do and I‘m grateful my songs have resonated with enough people to allow me to have a career that continues to be so satisfying.
+I do what I love and love what I do... and I‘m grateful my songs have resonated with enough people to allow me to have a career that continues to be so satisfying.

 Thanks for visiting my site.